-A local board of education as defined in KRS 161.1590.
+A local board of education as defined in KRS 160.1590.

+Kentucky Public Pensions Authority

+Use of the terms Kentucky Retirement System (KRS) or County Employees’ Retirement System (CERS) includes the Kentucky Public Pensions Authority (KPPA).

 Related Policies

 The listing of related policies at the bottom of a document is a generic list and may include some policy numbers that this manual does not contain.